muntasimulhaque/muntasimulhaque.github.io/_posts/2024-10-26-hello-world.md

 ### What's the advantage of using a static site?

 Nothing.
-I mean, I didn't chose to blog here just because it gave me a leverage over other platforms.
+I mean, I didn't choose to blog here just because it gave me a leverage over other platforms.
 It's just that, using Jekyll makes the experience a bit simpler to blog on GitHub Pages.

 ### Why blog on GitHub Pages?